It’s no surprise then, that content marketing is actually downright hard to get right.

-A/B tests are designed to compare two versions of a marketing asset, such as a landing page, CTA or an email with only one varying element.
-We only change up one element so as to prove or disprove one version over another.
+A/B tests are designed to compare two versions of a marketing asset, such as a landing page, CTA or an email with only one varying elements such as the colour or typography We only change up one element so as to prove or disprove one version over another.

-Once you’ve designed your test, you would go onto present the one version to half of your visitors and the other version to the other half of your visitors.
-Once the test is complete you will be able to decisively say which page, CTA or email performed better and opt for the use of that asset going forward.
+Once you’ve designed your test, you would go on to present the one version to half of your visitors and the other version to the other half of your visitors.
+Once the test is complete you will be able to decisively say which one performed better and opt for the use of that asset going forward.

 Remember your goal is to improve specific metrics for that marketing element, such as your conversion rate or improving time-on-page.

-Colour - it’s no secret that colour plays a very significant role in user-behaviour.
-It has the ability to evoke feeling and emotion.
+Colour - it’s no secret that colour plays a very significant role in user behaviour.
+It has the ability to evoke feelings and emotions.
 You, therefore, need to make sure that the colour you select for your CTA stands out.
-It needs to be eye-catching enough to make sure there is the perfect opportunity for a visitor to convert.
+It needs to be eye-catching enough to make sure it offers the perfect opportunity for a visitor to convert.

-Placing - you need to place your CTA’s in a way that your user would follow their journey.
+Placing - you need to place your CTA’s in a way that seems organic and like a natural progression in your user's buyer journey.
 It needs to be logical to the action you’re wanting them to take.

 It’s time to analyse your form.
 We recommend looking at your form’s view to submission rates at least every quarter.

-This will make sure that you have enough data to make assumptions about possible drop-off rates.
+This will ensure that you have enough data to make assumptions about possible drop-off rates.